svpino/jagent/README.md

 Metadata
 --------
 When executed, **jAgent** adds a list of classes to the `<html>` tag of the page.
 These classes represent the client's browser features, and every class corresponds to an specific feature.
-Below you can see the `<html>` tag of the example page when loaded on my computer:
+Below you can see the `<html>` tag of a page when loaded on my computer:

     <html class="webkit chrome chrome_22 mac mac_10 mac_10_8 orientation_landscape max_width_1440">